Newspaper Page Text

 facts have gone to Smoot

-Penny club asks all aid caunse; three
+Penny club asks all aid cause; three

-cents a day will suit;
+cents a day will suit:

 S. C. has large student roll; but